groussea/sand6py/README.md

 ## Contents

-This archive is organized as follow:
+This archive is organized as follows:

 - `src`    Source code of the shared library
   - `utils`  Generic utilities (String and file manipulation, etc)